adunning/dissertation/07-works.md

     b. fols 57rb-vb, the letter from S., prior of Malmesbury, to Walter Melidie.

-- London, British Library, Royal 8 A. XXI, fols 170–83v (s. xiii), Part 2 only; Exodus to Maccabees.
+- London, British Library, Royal 8 A.XXI, fols 170–83v (s. xiii), Part 2 only; Exodus to Maccabees.

-- London, British Library, Royal 15 B. IV, fols 16–23vb (s. xiii).
+- London, British Library, Royal 15 B.IV, fols 16–23vb (s. xiii).
 Part 1 only

     expl.
     : … an ordaceus/.